 Logging & Monitoring

 The book includes 11 practical cases.
-Below is the complete list in the same order as in the book.
+Below they appear in the same order as in the book, with emphasis on what is most useful to train for interviews.

 Design URL Shortener